kostia-pho/kostia-pho/README.md

 ###

-<p align="center">I'm a PhD candidate in Linguistics at York University, specializing in psycholinguistics, bilingualism and Natural Language Processing (NLP).
+<p align="center">I'm a PhD candidate in Linguistics at York University, specializing in psycholinguistics,
+  <br>bilingualism and Natural Language Processing (NLP).
 <br>Outside of academia, I am a professional translator (EN<>FR), editor, copywriter, and project manager.</p>

 ###